jlivingstonsg/BlockOut/README.md

-# BlockOut for browser in HTML5, CSS and JavaScript
+# BlockOut for browser in JavaScript and HTML5
 =======

 This is a remake of the 3D Tetris "BlockOut" from 1989. <br>